thaivinhtoan/thaivinhtoan/README.md

-_**If you get up in the morning and think the future is going to be better, it is a bright day.
-Otherwise, it's not.**_
+_**The last time doesn't exist.
+It's only this time.
+And everything is going to be different this time.
+There's only now.**_

-Elon Musk
+Bill Murray

 > NOTE: Top languages does not indicate my skill level or which language I use the most.
 Most of projects are in private repos!